walzejon/capstone-concert-recommendations/README.markdown

 for any events matching that artists' keyword.

 [!IMPORTANT]
-This project is currently set up to run on a local machine and set to run with my personal Spotify developer account.
+This project is currently set up to run on a local machine and set to run with my personal Spotify developer account.[!IMPORTANT]

 Important design updates TODO:
 - allow user to search by zipcode